• Home

 How to determine what requires control

 A good systematic structure to adopt when looking at what requires control is to consider the significant aspects and impacts of the organisation.
-You could argued that if an aspect is significant it needs some form of control.
+You could argue that if an aspect is significant it needs some form of control.
 To determine operational controls in a systematic way we firstly need to complete an environmental aspects and impacts assessment.

 Other parts of the EMS will also inform about issues that require control.
 In your environmental policy for example, you might mention specific commitments such as reducing waste or minimising greenhouse gas emissions.
 If so, these issues will require operational control.